KushiTdm/casadeteresita/public/content/museum/en/recuerdo-emotivo-solemne.md

 dateModified: "2024-12-18"
 ---

-On the farewell of Teresita to her eternal home, the young Bolivian Talent José Navarro Silverstein, played in her memory the "Impromptu" of Shubert.
+On the farewell of Teresita to her eternal home, the young Bolivian Talent José Navarro Silverstein, played in her memory the "Impromptu #3" of Shubert.